-- 1. The maximum vent length is 13 feet (4 m) with 3 bends.
+- 1. The maximum vent length is 13 ft (4 m) with 3 bends.
 The bent pipe attached to the furnace does not count toward the max limit of 3 bends. - 2.
-For altitudes at or below 2000 feet (610 m), the maximum vertical length is 8 feet (2.4 m).
-For altitudes above 2000 feet (610 m), the maximum vertical length is 5 feet (1.5 m). - 3.
-If the extension is longer than that shown in the table below, the condensate may overflow the condensation pan.
-Therefore, extensions exceeding this length should drain to the outside and sloped 3° downward. - 4.
+Maximum vertical length allowed is 10 feet (3 m). - If the extension is longer than 10 feet (3 m), the condensate may overflow the condensation pan.
+Therefore, extension exceeding this length should drain to the outside and sloped 3° downward. - 4.
 Do not allow any low points or sagging in the exhaust line.
 Otherwise, condensate may block the exhaust and affect combustion. - 5.
 Vent extensions installed in unconditioned air space must be insulated with high temperature insulation and must be accessible. - 6.
 Vent extensions must not be concealed per NFPA 54 and must be accessible allowing inspection and repair.
 Decorative covers are available from Rinnai. - 7.
-Clearances: Exhaust pipe to combustibles: 1 in.
-(25.4 mm) Exhaust pipe to non-combustibles: 0 in.
+Clearances: - Exhaust pipe to combustibles: 1 in.
+(25.4 mm) - Exhaust pipe to non-combustibles: 0 in.
 (0 mm)